List of Chicago Cubs managers

 Owner P. K. Wrigley then began experimenting with the managerial position and in December 1960, announced that Cubs would not have only one manager for the coming season.
-Instead, the team implemented a new managerial system known as the "College of Coaches".
+Instead, the team implemented a new managerial system known as the "College of Coaches."
 The system was meant to blend ideas from several individuals instead of relying on one manager.
 During its first year, the team rotated four managers into the role: Vedie Himsl, Harry Craft, El Tappe and Lou Klein.
 The next year, under the guidance of Tappe, Klein and Charlie Metro, the Cubs lost a franchise-record 103 games.
 Bob Kennedy managed the team for the next three seasons until Hall of Famer Leo Durocher assumed the managerial role for the 1966 season, effectively ending the five-year-long "College of Coaches" experiment.
-During his first season as manager, Durocher's Cubs tied the franchise's 103-game loss record set four years earlier by the "College"; however, he maintained a winning record for the rest of his seven-year tenure.
+During his first season as manager, Durocher's Cubs tied the franchise's 103-game loss record set four years earlier by the "College;" however, he maintained a winning record for the rest of his seven-year tenure.

 In the 42 seasons after Durocher, the Cubs employed 25 managers.
 Jim Frey and Don Zimmer led the team to the National League Championship Series (NLCS) in 1984 and 1989, respectively.
 In both of those seasons, the team's manager won a Manager of the Year Award.
 Jim Riggleman managed the team for five years from 1995 through 1999, earning the team's first wild card playoff spot in 1998.
 Dusty Baker's Cubs lost in the 2003 NLCS during the first year of a four-year managing tenure.
-Baker's successor, Lou Piniella, led the team to two consecutive National League Central Division titles during his first two years with the team and was awarded the 2008 Manager of the Year Award.
-During the 2010 season, Piniella announced his intention to retire as manager of the Cubs at the end of the year.
+Baker's successor, Lou Piniella, led the team to two consecutive National League Central titles during his first two years with the team and won the 2008 Manager of the Year Award.
+During the 2010 season, Piniella announced his intention to retire as manager at the end of the year.
 He instead resigned after a game in August, however, citing family reasons.
 Third base coach Mike Quade finished the remainder of the season as manager.

 When manager Joe Maddon became a free agent near the end of 2014, the Cubs fired Rick Renteria after only one season to bring Maddon on to lead the club.
 He was signed to a five-year, $25 million contract.
 From 2015 through 2019, Maddon led the team to the playoffs four times.
 He was awarded the 2015 Manager of the Year Award and went on to help the club break its 108-year World Series drought in 2016.
-Epstein and Maddon announced in a joint press conference that the Cubs would let Maddon's initial five-year contract expire.
-The team brought on former-Cubs catcher David Ross to replace Maddon, signing him to a three-year contract.
+Epstein and Maddon announced in a joint press conference in September 2019 that the Cubs would let Maddon's initial five-year contract expire.
+The team brought on former Cubs catcher David Ross to replace Maddon, signing him to a three-year contract.
+Though the Cubs gave Ross a contract extension in 2022, the team hired outgoing Milwaukee Brewers manager Craig Counsell after the 2023 season and dismissed Ross.